 Your business might be looking to sell products online.
 In that case, you'll need a proper e-commerce solution.
 E-commerce is a little different.
 You'll need an alternative backend system that can accommodate a customer journey beyond the initial sale.

-E-commerce sites are much more complex, usually due to the sheer number of subpages for each product.
+E-commerce sites are much more complex, usually due to the sheer number of product pages.
 Plus there is the integration of a payment provider and ensuring that the check-out process is secure.

 The average e-commerce site will have all the features of a corporate website, plus the product pages, category pages, functionality to buy and custom check-out pages that need consideration.